-Back from my Barbados Magical Mystery Tour, detailed in my previous post, and we packed so much into our familiarisation trip that I feel as if I've been away from London for weeks.
+Back from my tour of Barbados, detailed in my previous post, and we packed so much into our familiarisation trip that I feel as if I've been away from London for weeks.
 Charting Carlisle Bay in a submarine, discovering secret underground tunnels, fine dining at renowned restaurant Daphne's, and exploring the oldest rum distillery in the world were just the tip of the iceberg on a trip so jam-packed that I have split this report into two instalments.
 Read on to find out what else we got up to, and follow my blog for future tips on the best beaches, hotels, sights and activities on this laid-back and fun-loving island.

 Flying out to the Caribbean's eastern fringe and I look out below to the last furls of land before crossing the mighty Atlantic.
 As the UK tapers off into the Lizard Peninsula, I see the Scilly Isles materialise in the distance, indented with sandy beaches and enveloped with a turquoise aura – on a sunny day, they could easily be mistaken for tropical islands.
 But, alas, I have a long journey to reach the 'Little England' of the Caribbean – eight-and-a-half hours of unrelenting boredom that can only be combated with reading, music and sleep.
 Still, I console myself with the fact it would have taken early explorers weeks to reach far-flung Barbados.